thephez/original-evolution-whitepaper/README.md

 warehousing scenarios
  - Enables optimizations in retrieval through optimization of indexing strategies
  - Enables optimizations in storage footprint by indexing Object relations

  ![Example Schema: Entity Relationships](img/Schema/schema-2-erd.jpg  "Example Schema: Entity Relationships")

 ##### Example Schema: Entity Relationships

-In the diagram, the ContactKey must relate to a valid User Account, meaning the network will reject new Objects with the key of a User Account that doesn’t exist or exists and is closed (note that Accounts cannot update relations once created).
+In the diagram, the ContactKey must relate to a valid User Account, meaning the network will reject new Objects with the key of a User Account that doesn't exist or exists and is closed (note that Accounts cannot update relations once created).

 The foreign key relation with BlockedUsers to a valid User Account is implied, meaning it cannot